Last updated on January 15th, 2022 at 10:23 pm

 Experience chopper always looks for the cracks to target because if you hit the crack it would be easier to split even the toughest blocks.
 Once you find the split line with the least no of knots starts hitting that with an axe or maul.

-Different wood has different structure some are easy to split from the center while for other you need to target the edges to make splitting easy and effortless.
+Different wood has different structures, some are easy to split from the center, while for others you need to target the edges to make splitting easy and effortless.

 You should keep on swinging the axe until the desired size of the logs is achieved.
 Logs are first split into half and then to smaller pieces of around 15 to 20 cm.